mikeizbicki/cmc-csci040/topic_13_BackendWebdev/README.md

 - SQL is much less verbose than python

-  - Hundreds of lines of complex Python can be expressed in a singleline of SQL.
+  - Hundreds of lines of complex Python can be expressed in a single line of SQL.

 - SQL databases provide **ACID guarantees**
     - ensures that data written to the database will actually be in the database